karmada-io/website/docs/userguide/scheduling/resource-propagating.md

 ### LabelSelector

 LabelSelector is a filter to select member clusters by labels.
 It uses `*metav1.LabelSelector` type.
-If it is non-nil and non-empty, only the clusters match this filter will be selected.
+If it is non-nil and non-empty, only the clusters matching this filter will be selected.

 PropagationPolicy can be configured as follows: